Dog Breed Guide – Poodle

 • Epilepsy: This is also genetic or idiopathic.
 It occurs when there is a disturbance in brain activity leading to convulsions and loss of consciousness.

-• Addisons disease: This occurs when the adrenal gland is unable to produce enough cortisol in the body.
+• Addison’s Disease: This occurs when the adrenal gland is unable to produce enough cortisol in the body.
 The dog may appear lethargic, depressed, experience digestive problems, etc.

 • Bloat: This is the accumulation of gas in the stomach.
 It can be life-threatening especially if the stomach twists on itself.

-• Progressive Retinal atrophy: It affects both eyes at the same time and usually leads to blindness.
+• Progressive Retinal Atrophy: It affects both eyes at the same time and usually leads to blindness.
 Affected dogs exhibit signs of canine blindness such as night vision problems, bumping into things, dilated pupils, etc. There is no known cure for this condition.

-• Von Willebrands disease: This is a bleeding disorder that commonly affects standard poodles.
+• Von Willebrand’s Disease: This is a bleeding disorder that commonly affects Standard Poodles.
 It occurs due to the absence of a blood protein that helps the blood to clot at the site of blood vessel injury.
 It is usually inherited.

 Conclusion

-They are prone to separation anxiety making them poor kennel dogs.
 They thrive in homes with a compound where they can run and play fetch.
 They are also very good jumpers therefore proper fencing is required to prevent them from jumping over.